MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_acquireswizzlingrange.md

 </dl>
 </td>
 <td width="60%">
 <i>DxgkDdiAcquireSwizzlingRange</i> could not program the swizzling range for the allocation.
-The video memory manager fails to acquire the swizzling range without making futher attempts.
+The video memory manager fails to acquire the swizzling range without making further attempts.

 </td>
 </tr>